 Unbelievable.

-Except the only difference is Tara Reed actually had, well, real corroborating witnesses, uh, including her mom's call to Larry King.
+Except the only difference is Tara Reed actually had, well, real corroborating witnesses, including her mom's call to Larry King.

 Real-time witnesses and neighbors and others.

-Washington Post, Biden's accuser gets corroboration, Republicans pounce.
+Washington Post, Biden's accuser, gets corroboration.

-They only really seem to believe they I are they are the I believer clubs only if uh you're going after conservatives.
+They only really seem to believe the I believer clubs only if you're going after conservatives or Republican or want to bludgeon Trump.

 Everybody else gets a pass.